Eucalyptus hawkeri: Description

 Eucalyptus hawkerii is a mallee or slender tree that typically grows to a height of 15 m.
 It has rough, scaly or fibrous bark on the lower half of its trunk, smooth light grey to brownish bark above.
 Young plants have lance-shaped to narrow elliptical leaves that are dull bluish green, slightly paler on the lower side, 60-120 mm long and 6-12 mm wide on a petiole 6-12 mm long.
-Adult leves are lance-shaped, sometimes curved, 70-120 mm long and 8-17 mm wide on a petiole 10-16 mm long.
+Adult leaves are lance-shaped, sometimes curved, 70-120 mm long and 8-17 mm wide on a petiole 10-16 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 7-11 mm long, the individual buds on pedicels 4-8 mm long.
 Mature buds are oval to spindle-shaped, 6-7 mm long and 3-4 mm wide with a conical operculum about half as long as the floral cup.
 Flowering occurs in autumn and the flowers are white.
 The fruit is a woody, more or less cylindrical or barrel-shaped capsule 6-7 mm long and 3-4 mm wide with the valves below rim level.